AlessandroChecco/agreement-phi/README.md

 ```

 ## Example - from python
-Input is a numpy 2-dimensional array with NaN for missing values, or equivalently a python list of lists (where each list is a set of ratings for a document, with arbitrary length).
+Input is a numpy 2-dimensional array with NaN for missing values, or equivalently a python list of lists (where each list is a set of ratings for a document, of the same length with nan padding as needed).
 Every row represents a different document, every column a different rating.
 Note that Phi does not take in account rater bias, so the order in which ratings appear for each document does not matter.
 For this reasons, missing values and a sparse representation is needed only when documents have different number of ratings.

 ### Input example
 ```